vtsukur/take-a-REST/README.md

  * Make sure that *Project SDK* is set to JDK 8 and project language level is set to *8.0*.
  * Enable Lombok support and annotation processing for the compiler in project settings.
  * Build the project from the IDE.

+## Running Web Application

+### Configure Application Server

+ * Use *Settings > Application Servers* screen.
+ * Register *Tomcat Server* using Apache Tomcat 7.0.54 or higher (requires [downloading it](http://tomcat.apache.org/download-70.cgi) and unpacking beforehand).

+### Setup Run Configuration

+ * Open *Run/Debug Configurations* screen.
+ * Click *Add New Configuration* button using *Tomcat Server > Local* configuration type.
+ * Choose configured Apache Tomcat application server.
+ * Configure deployment:
+     * Run configuration will warn that no deployment artifacts are marked for deployment.
+Click *Fix* button choosing one of the suggested Gradle WAR artifacts.
+     * Once deployment artifact is selected, application context has to be changed to a non-conflicting one.
+Default application context is set to `/`, change it to something like `/let-us-take-a-REST`
+ * (Optional) Specify name of the run configuration.
+ * (Optional) Configure correct URL path to open the browser after launch.

+### Run Web Application

+ * Choose prepared configuration and execute it by doing a *Run* or *Debug*.